Following are the Most Frequently asked Questions by Guru99 Community

 You do NOT need to register to see the videos.

 Please check your Junk or Spam Mailbox.
-If you are using gmail, do check the different tabs you may have configured
+If you are using gmail, do check the Promotions Tab

 As a tester, you can prioritize the defects which is usually reviewed by the test lead.
 The developers after analyzing will decide whether it is a high priority or low priority defect.
 Most of the time, its done by the developer, but the tester can also involve in it to explain its severity.
 After discussion, leads will come to a conclusion.